awslabs/benchmark-ai/docs/anubis-event-design.md

 * **BAI_APP_STATUS** and **CMD_RETURN** we consider as "broadcast" topics a slightly different classification than the other topics which have more directed semantics.
 ----

-Client Tool (baictl): → BFF via web service call.
+TOML → Client Tool (anubis): → BFF via web service call.

 (The TOML format is described [here](https://github.com/MXNetEdge/benchmark-ai/tree/master/baictl/descriptor-file))